‘Ghost Recon Wildlands’ Now Available On PC, PlayStation 4, And Xbox One

 — Ghost Recon (@GhostRecon) March 7, 2017

 All of these options come together when a squad starts to play.
 When playing the game solo and offline, the four-player squad is filled out with three AI companions as reported by the Inquisitr.
-With Sync Shots and a number of commands, players can coordinate their squad to an extent while the AI continues to act on their own.
+With Sync Shots and a number of commands players can coordinate their squad to an extent while the AI continues to act on their own.
 In fact, AI squad members even mark and call out targets during fights.
-In a group with real players, Sync Shots and commands are still available, letting players communicate non-verbally with each other in addition to traditional voice chat.
+In a group with real players, Sync Shots and commands are still available letting players communicate non-verbally with each other in addition to traditional voice chat.

 As players work to bring down the Santa Blanca cartel and eventually eliminate the boss of the cartel, named El Sueno, players defeat several underbosses destabilizing different areas of the cartel’s infrastructure.
 Collectible documents and skill points are scattered across the game’s zones near missions and side missions.
 Players can gather intel to learn more about each zone’s boss before hunting them down, and then it is up to them how to approach each task.
 Use the drone to scout and mark targets before going in under the cover of night or get in the gunner seat of a helicopter to enter the fray aggressively.